Senators Introduce Legislation to Close Tobacco Tax 'Loopholes'

-WASHINGTON -- U.S. senators Dick Durbin (D-Ill.)
-Frank Lautenberg (D-N.J.) and Richard Blumenthal (D-Conn.) have introduced the Tobacco Tax Equity Act to close what they call loopholes in the tax code that allow tobacco companies to "avoid" the federal cigarette and roll-your-own (RYO) tobacco tax.
+WASHINGTON -- U.S. Senators Dick Durbin (D-Ill.), Frank Lautenberg (D-N.J.) and Richard Blumenthal (D-Conn.) have introduced the Tobacco Tax Equity Act to close loopholes in the tax code that allow tobacco companies to avoid the federal cigarette and roll-your-own (RYO) tobacco tax.

-"This legislation will stop big tobacco from exploiting loopholes that cheat the government out of tax dollars.
-If companies won't do what is right, then we will by working to pass this bill and close the loopholes," said Lautenberg.
+"This legislation will stop big tobacco from exploiting loopholes that cheat the government out of tax dollars," said Lautenberg.

 "I am proud to cosponsor the Tobacco Tax Equity Act to eliminate disparities in tobacco tax rates, closing a harmful loophole in our tax code that taxes repackaged pipe tobacco and other tobacco products at lower levels than cigarettes, small cigars and roll-your-own tobacco.
 This bill equalizes the federal tax rate for all tobacco products to that of cigarettes.
 It will generate more than a billion dollars in revenue."